UWrc/UWrc.github.io/docs/index.md

 Otherwise, choose a category from the sidebar on the left.

 :::tip
-Sign up for the HYAK mailing list [here](https://mailman1.u.washington.edu/mailman/listinfo/hyak-users) and stay up to date on system news!
+Sign up for the Hyak mailing list [here](https://mailman1.u.washington.edu/mailman/listinfo/hyak-users) and stay up to date on system news!
 :::

-The HYAK mailing list is low volume (average < 1 email per month) and provides critical announcements in the event of a service issue, maintenance, or other updates.
+The Hyak mailing list is low volume (average < 1 email per month) and provides critical announcements in the event of a service issue, maintenance, or other updates.